 When you don’t have a credit history, it can be difficult and frustrating when you try to get a credit card or other type of loan.
 However, establishing your initial credit history can be a catch-22.
 If you don’t have credit, not many places are willing to give you credit, but how can you ever establish credit if nobody is willing to give you any?
 It's frustrating but fortunately, there are some things you can do to establish credit as a beginner.

 Understand What Lenders Are Looking For

+Since you are looking to establish credit for the first time, lenders can’t look to your FICO score to determine whether or not to lend you money since you may have no credit score at all yet.
 In these situations, they have to examine other factors that can help them decide if you are a credit risk or not.
+For instance, that includes:

 - Bank accounts: You don’t need a credit score to open a checking account at your bank.
 Since it doesn’t require credit to open, it also doesn’t get reported to the credit bureaus to establish any credit.
 Even so, your account history can be a vital component when lenders consider giving you a credit card or loan for the first time.